 - 4 cups (1 quart) vodka or basic grain alcohol

-- Combine sugar and water in a saucepan and bring to a boil; simmer for at least three minutes or until all of the sugar has dissolved and the syrup is clear.
+– Make sugar syrup Combine sugar and water in a pot that will hold all ingredients.
+Bring to a boil, stirring occasionally.
+Simmer for at least three minutes or until all of the sugar has dissolved and the syrup is clear.

-– Store in a dark, cool spot for at least two weeks, stirring or shaking every few days if you can remember (I did not).
+– Store Pour the entire mixture into a large jug, beverage container, bucket, or other container that can be covered.
+Store in a dark, cool spot for at least two weeks, stirring or shaking every few days (if you remember – if you don’t, that’s okay too).